 driving cases week in and week out in court and in administrative hearings.

-and trial advocacy and apply that training to defending their DWI cases.
+and trial advocacy and apply that training to defending their cases throughout

-They are proud of their results, regularly avoiding long term license
+the DUI court process.
+They are proud of their results, regularly avoiding

-losses, criminal convictions and even jail for their clients.
-They try
+long term license losses, criminal convictions and even jail for their